riandk1/Riandk1/README.md

 **Hi everyone** 👋

-Enthusiast for the best web development technologies.
-I have experience in projects using JavaScript, Typescript, NodeJS, ReactJS, and React Native.
-I am a student of the Full Stack Web Development Course at Programador BR, where I could learn in practice the most modern web development technologies.
+Self-taught programmer and enthusiast for the best development technologies.
+I've been in touch with JavaScript, Typescript, NodeJS, ReactJS, and React Native.
+Linux user and I use Arch btw.

 <ul>
- <li>:toolbox: I'm not currently working.</li>
+ <li>:briefcase: Available for new opportunities.</li>
- <li>:computer: I have experience with Typescript, Node.js, ReactJS, and React Native.</li>
+ <li>:penguin: I use Arch btw.</li>
  <li>See my LinkedIn: <a href="https://www.linkedin.com/in/riandk1/">riandk1</a></li>
 </ul>